rabbitmq/rabbitmq-server/deps/rabbitmq_web_mqtt/README.md

 # RabbitMQ Web MQTT plugin

-This plugin provides a support for MQTT-over-WebSockets to RabbitMQ.
+This plugin provides support for MQTT-over-WebSockets to RabbitMQ.

 ## Supported RabbitMQ Versions